Resolving Conflicts in Game Development Projects

 Plus, in the near future, Diversion should add more granular permission settings which will make it even easier to protect your files from messes and keep everything neat and tidy!

-So, as you can see, this VCS lightens the load on the developers and artists - all that’s really left to do for your team is to choose how to organise your project… and still keep it pretty modular, if possible, to help Diversion help you ;)
+So, as you can see, this VCS lightens the load on the developers and artists - all that’s really left to do for your team is to choose how to organize your project… and still keep it pretty modular, if possible, to help Diversion help you ;)

 Conclusion